MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/server-sdks/unreal-gsdk/connect-to-mps-hosted-build.md

 NOTE: Replace ```ThirdPersonMP``` with your project name if necessary.

-* For now, we do not yet know the IP-ADDRESS or PORT, so just save, and leave the editor open.
+* For now, we don't yet know the IP-ADDRESS or PORT, so just save, and leave the editor open.
 * Find the file ```{MpsSamples Repo}/MpsAllocatorSample/MpsAllocatorSample.csproj```
 * Open this file in Visual Studio
 * Run this program